MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-premium-multi-geo.md

 LocalizationGroup: Premium
 ---

-# Multi-Geo support in Power BI Premium (Preview)
+# Multi-Geo support for Power BI Premium (Preview)

 Multi-Geo is a Power BI Premium feature that helps multinational customers address regional, industry-specific, or organizational data residency requirements.
 As a Power BI Premium customer, you can deploy content to datacenters in regions other than the home region of the Power BI tenant.
+A geo (geography) can contain more than one region.
+For example, the United States is a geo, and West Central US and South Central US are regions in the United States.
 You may choose to deploy content to any of the following geos:

 - United States
 - Canada